Skip Navigation

 Local Connections

-You can connect to a Borealis Isolated Postgres add-on database cluster locally on the command line by using the borealis-pg-cli plugin for the Heroku CLI.
+Connect to a Borealis Isolated Postgres add-on database cluster from your local development machine with the borealis-pg-cli plugin for the Heroku CLI.

 $ heroku plugins:install borealis-pg-cli